 Lethal Bronzing Disease of Palm Trees

 Lethal Bronzing (until recently known as Texas Phoenix Palm Decline) is a lethal bacterial (phytoplasma) disease of palms.
-While the disease is relatively new to Central Florida, it is spreading rapidly.
-The disease spreads through feeding by certain planthopper insects.
+This disease is taking its toll on palm trees in Central Florida, and is spreading rapidly.
+The disease is transmitted to palm trees through feeding by certain planthopper insects.
 Unlike many other palm diseases, Lethal Bronzing is not likely to be spread by pruning equipment.
-Current recommendations by University of Florida researchers is to remove palms that have been diagnosed with Lethal Bronzing.
-Additionally, it is recommended to preventively-inject nonsymptomatic palms that are in the vicinity of infected specimens, with oxytetracycline (OTC) antibiotics.
-This preventive treatment should be performed about every three months.
+Current recommendations by University of Florida researchers is to remove palms that have been diagnosed with Lethal Bronzing through laboratory testing.
+Additionally, it is recommended to preventively-treat palm trees that are NOT in decline but are in close vicinity of infected specimens, with oxytetracycline (OTC) antibiotics.
+This treatment is administered through trunk injection about every three months.

 - Phoenix sylvestis – Sylvester Palm